Iturama

-Iturama is a municipality with a total area of 1,401 km² in the center-west of the Brazilian state of Minas Gerais.
+Iturama is a Brazilian municipality with a total area of 401 km2 in the center-west of the Brazilian state of Minas Gerais.

 In 2020 the population was estimated at 39,690.
 It became a municipality on 27 December 1948.

-Location
+Geography

 Iturama belongs to the micro-region of Frutal.
 It is located in the region of western Minas Gerais known as Triângulo Mineiro at an elevation of 453 meters.
-It is bounded in the south at the border with São Paulo state by a huge artificial lake in the river Rio Grande created by the Água Vermelha Dam.
+It is bounded in the south, at the border with the state of São Paulo, by a large artificial lake and the river Rio Grande, created by the Água Vermelha Dam.
 Iturama has neighboring municipalities: